-Sarah Lorr is an Assistant Professor of Clinical Law and Deputy Director of the Disability and Civil Rights Clinic.
+Sarah Lorr is an Assistant Professor of Clinical Law and Co-Director of the Disability and Civil Rights Clinic.
 The clinic focuses on protecting and advancing the civil rights of adults with intellectual and developmental disabilities.

 Prior to joining the faculty at Brooklyn Law School, Professor Lorr was a Supervising Attorney at Brooklyn Defender Services Family Defense Practice, providing free legal representation to parents at risk of losing their children to foster care.
 In that capacity, she also represented parents in a wide range of matters related to family law, including termination of parental rights, custody, and family offense proceedings.
 She focused on keeping families together and protecting her clients’ fundamental right to parent.